what instrument measures wind speed

 Factors Affecting Wind Speed Measurement Accuracy

-Temperature impacts instruments such as hot-wire anemometers and sonic anemometers.
-It changes wire resistance in hot-wire anemometers.
-In sonic anemometers, it alters the speed of sound.
-Humidity can cause condensation on instruments, affecting their performance.
-Pressure changes impact air density, influencing the readings of some anemometers.
+Temperature affects instruments like hot-wire and sonic anemometers.
+It changes wire resistance in hot-wire anemometers and the speed of sound in sonic ones.
+Humidity can cause condensation, harming performance.
+Pressure changes affect air density, which changes some anemometer readings.

 Instrument – related Factors